Competing types in preferential attachment graphs with community structure: Results and open problems

 Our results are concerned with the limiting proportion of red edge-ends in each community (if the limit exists).
 Equivalently this is the probability that a vertex selected according to \eqref{attachment} is red, conditional on it being in that community, and as a result almost sure convergence of the proportions of edge ends in each community which are red implies the same for proportions of vertices in each community.

-Write $\hier[Z]ni$ for the proportion of edge-ends in community $i$ at time $n$ which are at red vertices, that is
+Write $\hier[Z]ti$ for the proportion of edge-ends in community $i$ at time $t$ which are at red vertices, that is

-Our first result shows that under certain conditions we do get positive probability of different limits in different communities.
+Our first result shows that if the type assignment rule is such that $R$ has multiple linearly stable fixed points then we do get positive probability of different limits in different communities.
 It will be useful to consider the following family of attractiveness matrices: given a matrix $A_1$, with all diagonal elements positive, let $A_0$ be a diagonal matrix whose diagonal elements are the same as those of $A_1$, and then for $\theta>0$ define $A_{\theta}=(1-\theta)A_0+\theta A_1$; changing the value of $\theta$ allows tuning of the relative strength of the inter-community and intra-community interactions.
-Then the following theorem shows that for sufficiently small but positive $\theta$, there is positive probability that the proportion of red edge ends in community $1$ converges to a limit close to $z_1$ while the proportion of red edge ends in community $2$ converges to a limit close to $z_2$.
+Then the following theorem shows that for sufficiently small but positive $\theta$ there is positive probability that the proportions of red edge ends in each community converge to limits which are not the same in every community.
+Furthermore, for any assignment of the linearly stable fixed points of $R$ to the different communities, there is positive probability that the limit in each community is close to the limit assigned to that community.